spring-projects/spring-integration-samples/basic/http/README.md

 ### Server

-#### Command Line Using Maven
+#### Command Line Using Gradle

-The easiest way to run the **server** is to use the [Maven Jetty Plugin](http://docs.codehaus.org/display/JETTY/Maven+Jetty+Plugin).
+The easiest way to run the **server** is to use the [Gralde Jetty Plugin](http://www.gradle.org/docs/current/userguide/jetty_plugin.html).
  Simply execute:

-    $ mvn jetty:run
+    $ gradlew :http:jettyRun

 This command starts a Jetty servlet container running on port 8080 serving the application.
 Alternatively you can also package the war-file and deploy it manually to a servlet container of your choosing.
 For that to happen execute:

-    $ mvn clean package
+    $ gradlew :http:build

 The resulting war-file will be located in the **target** folder.